 Years ago, before I was ready to commit to my own health, I believed I wouldn’t be able to afford eating healthy foods.
-Happily, this turned out not to be true, but it took a while to convince me.
+Happily, this turned out to be false, but it took a while to convince me.
 Many of us put up blocks to change, and financial discomfort is at the top of my go to list.
-With some guidance and tools, I have found that not only is it doable, but it is necessary, if I want to feel good in my body and life.
-The alternative is not feeling good, and a slew of preventable diseases that will end up costing way more than organic groceries in the long run.
+With some guidance and tools, I have found that not only is it doable but it is necessary if I want to feel good in my body and life.
+The alternative is not feeling good and a slew of preventable diseases that will end up costing way more than organic groceries in the long run.

 According to the Harvard School of Public Health, it only costs about $1.50 more per day, which is only about $45.00 a month.
 Most people spend more on Starbucks in one month (you’ll find out just how much they spend very soon).